-Barrie Linklater specialises in equine and human portraiture and
+Barrie Linklater specialised in equine and human portraiture and

 a broad range of equestrian subjects, particularly racing scenes